Title: No-No Boy

 I am pleased to announce, with a sigh of relief, that No-No Boy, by John Okada, is a much simpler novel to understand than the last novel I read for American Fiction from 1950 to Present, The Subterraneans.
 Thank goodness!
 It also has a much more intriguing plot line and more reachable characters.
 The strongest aspect of No-No Boy, however, has to be its focus on minority groups that are not usually discussed in literature.
 Although it was written in its time as realistic fiction, it can now be considered historical and it opened my eyes to a twentieth century issue that I was entirely unaware of.

-The rights of Japanese Americans
+The rights of Japanese Americans were called into question |

 During the Second World War, thousands of Japanese Americans were forced into internment camps in the midwest due to their ethnicity.
 While in these camps, they were forced to answer a questionnaire determining their loyalty to the United States, in which two questions asked if they pledged allegiance to the US (thus denouncing Japan) and if they were willing to serve in the American military.
 Men who answered "no" to both questions were immediately labeled "No-No Boys" and were either deported or sent to prison.
 Okada's novel focuses on Ichiro Yamada, a No-No Boy who is released after two years in jail, and his attempt to reintegrate himself into society.
 When Ichiro reunites with his family and friends, he realizes that he is no longer considered a respected member of the country that he grew up in.
 He faces a long journey of self-discovery filled with doubts and trials, and Okada questions the character of America as a whole in the powerful novel.